NUTRITION IN Bloomer WI

 - Low-fat Dairy: Dairy is an amazing source of nutrients.
 Apart from offering everything from calcium to vitamins, it also comes in a variety of fat options that allow it to meet the needs of just about any healthy diet.
 Consuming low-fat dairy is linked to a lower risk of heart attacks and related circulatory system issues.

 - Whole Grains: There are many kinds of grains.
 However, they can easily be organized into two distinct groups: whole and refined.
 Every kind of grain has carbs, minerals, and vitamins.
 It is considered a best practice to opt for whole grains because of their organic origin.
-The fact is, natural grains are not manufactured like refined grains.
+The fact is, that natural grains are not manufactured like refined grains.
 In addition, research shows that whole grains are able to hold more of the important nutrients (such as antioxidants) as opposed to their refined counterparts.

 - Added Sugars…NEVER!
 The facts plainly show that there is no valid reason for added sugars in your diet.
 While they may offer a sweet escape from time to time, added sugars over time can lead to an unhealthy weight, tooth cavities, cardiac issues, and more!
 It’s best to stay far away from this deceptively sweet menace!

 It can be confusing to navigate the complex relationship between food and nutrition.
 However, a good start is simply to watch the kinds of sugars, grains, and fat that are in your food and act accordingly.
-The health experts at Kelley Chiropractic Office in Bloomer are always here to help you reach your goals if you need assistance.
+The health experts at Kelley Chiropractic Office in Bloomer WI are always here to help you reach your goals if you need assistance.

 7:30am - 7:30pm